Redarin/Rock_Paper_Scissors/README.md

-I simple game of rock-paper-scissors.
+A simple game of rock-paper-scissors.